Intermodalics/tango_ros/README.md

 ```
 catkin build --no-jobserver
 ```
+or use Android Studio to build (and install).

 Plug your device to your desktop and install the app on your device using [adb](http://developer.android.com/studio/command-line/adb.html).
 ```